How to Get More Stuff Done in 2019: A Guide for Marietta Entrepreneurs

 Sitting in those morning rallies felt too passive for me when by my brain wanted to hunker down and get stuff done.
 Now I try to schedule meetings in the early afternoon, when I’ve already crossed off my biggest tasks for the day and I’m eager to collaborate and brainstorm.

 Pay attention to your cues: when do you have laser-like focus?
 When do you lose energy?
 When can you churn out an amazing brainstorming session?
 It won’t always work out perfectly, but if you can make a few small tweaks to your schedule, you’ll find yourself accomplishing tasks faster, creating better work, and enjoying your days more.
 If you want to dig into this research more and learn how you can make your days more efficient, I can’t recommend this book enough.
+And my guess is that if you’re a working parent, business owner, or you’re trying to get that side hustle off the ground, you need all the minutes back in your day you can get.

 Make better lists.